Dear beautiful Refine The Mind community members,

 One week in the Upper Peninsula of Northern Michigan for a camping and kayaking trip with my dad and his long-time best friend, Alan.

-One month in Iowa to visit my family and old friends.
+One month in Iowa to visit my family and old great friends.

-Three days in Nebraska to see old friends.
+Three days in Nebraska to see wonderful old friends.

 Two weeks in San Francisco, California to see dear old friends.